jmonlong/manu-vggafannot/manuscript.md

 There is a dire need for a format supporting annotations in the pangenome that is easy to create, index, and query.
 Noting the success of the BED, GFF, or VCF formats, we see a critical need to exchange (pan)genomic information and allow tools to access additional information in the pangenomic space.
-The Graph Alignment Format (GAF) text format, which was proposed to represent alignments,could also be used to describe annotations in a pangenome graph.
+The Graph Alignment Format (GAF) text format, which was proposed to represent alignments[@minigraph], could also be used to describe annotations in a pangenome graph.
 However, the lack of techniques to compress, index, and query it limits its adoption for larger-scale annotation sets.
 Here, we present new features of the `vg` and HTSlib ecosystem that provide efficient indexing and querying for pangenomic annotations represented as paths in the GAF format.
 We illustrate its values in several applications: projecting gene and repeat annotations into the pangenome and visualizing them, summarizing open chromatin from epigenomic sequencing datasets, and positioning known variants in the pangenome.